Naoya Inoue defeats Junto Nakatani by Unanimous Decision in a hard-fought war (116-112, 116-112, 115-113).

-It’s official - Naoya Inoue and Junto Nakatani will collide on May 2 at the Tokyo Dome, with the undisputed junior featherweight championship on the line.
+Naoya Inoue and Junto Nakatani collide at the Tokyo Dome, with the undisputed junior featherweight championship on the line.

 The fight had been building for months, but confirmation finally locks in what is widely seen as the biggest all-Japan showdown in modern boxing.
 Both men enter unbeaten, both sit high on pound-for-pound lists, and both have been moving toward each other with purpose.